ShashankRKumar/fizzi-app/README.md

 ## How to use your project

-To edit the content of this project, go to [prismic.io/dashboard](https://prismic.io/dashboard), click on the repository for this website, and start editing.

 ### Create a page

 To create a page, click on the green pencil icon, then select **Page**.